Modeling the High-Pressure Solid and Liquid Phases of Tin from Deep Potentials with ab initio Accuracy: Conclusions

-Due to the sensitiveness of the Sn element to external conditions, atomistic simulations of Sn beyond the ambient pressure has been a challenging task for decades.
+Due to the sensitivity of the Sn element to external conditions, atomistic simulations of Sn beyond the ambient pressure have been a challenging task for decades.
 The current work extended the capability of atomistic simulations of Sn to a wide range of pressures (0-50 GPa) and temperatures (0-2000 K).
-Although extending the DP-SCAN potential to higher pressures and temperatures is feasible, but it requires more computational resources.
+Although extending the DP-SCAN potential to higher pressures and temperatures is feasible, it requires more computational resources.
 In this regard, new DP potentials for Sn can be expected in future works.
-Importantly, our work demonstrated that the machine-learning-based DP-SCAN model can accurately describe the $\alpha$, $\beta$, {\it bct}, and liquid phases of Sn due to the use of the more accurate SCAN XC functional rather than PBE within the framework of DFT, which opens a new era to provide atomic-level understanding of the phase diagram of Sn with {\it ab initio} accuracy.
-Notably, the $bct$ and $bco$ phases of Sn had been found in some recent experiments but discrepancies still existed.
-Therefore, we did not include the two phases in this work.
-In conclusion, our strategy to generate DP models of Sn with the {\it ab initio} accuracy enables the community to study more aspects of Sn at an affordable cost.
+Importantly, our work demonstrated that the machine-learning-based DP-SCAN model could accurately describe the $\alpha$, $\beta$, {\it bct}, and liquid phases of Sn due to the use of the more accurate SCAN XC functional rather than PBE within the framework of DFT, which opens a new era to provide an atomic-level understanding of the phase diagram of Sn with {\it ab initio} accuracy. \CT{Notably, the $bct/bco$ mixed phase and the $bco/bcc$ mixed phase of Sn had been found in some recent experiments~\cite{13PRB-Sn-138GPa, 16CPB-Sn, 15PRL-Sn-1.5TPa}.
+However, these phases share close energy in a small range of temperatures and pressures, which poses huge challenges for simulations to accurately determine the phase boundaries between the $bct$, $bco$, and $bcc$ phases~\cite{22JAC-Guillaume}.
+Since our focus of the current work is on the $\beta$-$bct$-liquid triple-point, we did not investigate the $bco$ phase in this work.
+It would be worth exploring the phase diagram of $bco$ and $bcc$ in the future.} In conclusion, our strategy to generate DP models of Sn with the {\it ab initio} accuracy enables the community to study more aspects of Sn at an affordable cost.
 For instance, the underlying mechanism of phase transitions at extreme conditions and the phase boundaries under shock compression can be explored in future works.

 $\\$ {\bf Acknowledgements} $\\$ The work of M.C. is supported by the National Science Foundation of P. R. China under Grants Nos.~12122401, 12074007, and 12135002.
 The work of H.W. is supported by the National Science Foundation of P. R. China under Grants Nos.~11871110 and 12122103.
 We thank the Bohrium platform for providing high performance computers for our simulations.
 Part of the numerical simulations were performed on the High Performance Computing Platform of CAPT.